dfmorrison/roan/README.md

 * a data structure for describing methods, which can include jump changes,

-* a searchable database of method definitions, together with a mechanism for updating that database from the @url{http://www.ringing.org/,ringing.org web site}
+* a searchable database of method definitions, together with a mechanism for updating that database from the [ringing.org web site](http://www.ringing.org/)

 * a function for extracting false course heads from common kinds of methods